robertmaldon/cc_dashboard/README.md

 # Alarms

-It can be helpful to get a reminder for upcoming important events of the day, such as the Daily Standup. cc_dashboard can be configured to display a clock + audible alarm in ['24' digital clock 'plink' style](http://www.urbandictionary.com/define.php?term=plink) to help remind you of these events.
+It can be helpful to get a reminder for upcoming important events of the day, such as the Daily Standup. cc_dashboard can be configured to display a clock and an audible alarm - either a text-to-speech mesage (see note on speak.js) or a ['24' digital clock 'plink' sound](http://www.urbandictionary.com/define.php?term=plink) - to help remind you of these events.

 See the **DashboardConfig.alarm** value in the **config/cc\_dashboard\_config.rb** configuration file for examples.
 More than one alarm can be configured.